aserowy/tmux.nvim/README.md

 ## usage

 Tmux.nvim uses only `lua` api.
 If you are not running the default keybindings, you can bind the following functions to your liking.
 Besides the bindings in nvim you need to add configuration to tmux.

+### copy sync

+Copy sync uses tmux buffers as master clipboard for `*`, `+`, `unnamed`, and `0` - `9` registers.
+The sync does NOT rely on temporary files and works just with the given tmux api.
+Thus, making it less insecure :).
+The feature enables a nvim instace overarching copy/paste process! dd in one nvim instace, switch to the second and p your deletes.

+This has some downsites, on really slow machines, calling registers or pasting can produce minimal input lag by syncing registers in advance to ensure the correctness of state.

+bug -- at start tmux add space before bug - - at start tmux add ?? before

 ### navigation